 Repeat Domestic Violence Offenders

-Interviewer: What are the stakes for repeat offenders, if you’ve ever been convicted of domestic violence and commit another crime?
+Interviewer: What are the stakes for repeat offenders, if you’ve ever been convicted of an Orlando domestic violence charge and commit another crime?

 Ladan Law: Repeat violence—That is definitely a problem.
 Those cases can be upgraded to felony charges and I can tell any defendant that’s looking at a repeat violence allegation, that they’ve really got an uphill battle.
 Judges take that very seriously.
 It is a third-degree felony that could be punishable by up to five years of probation or prison or a combination thereof.
 So repeat offenses are treated very seriously.

 Repeat violence raises the stakes immensely.
 However, with that being said there are victims of domestic violence that use threats and false allegations as a method of control of the other party.
 So, we got to take a good look at the people involved, and that’s on a case-by-case basis.
 But certainly repeat violence is a huge cause for concern and it is very likely that the state will feel morally obligated to intervene if they’ve been accused more than once.

 Interviewer: Is there anything else I should ask you about this, that we haven’t covered?